MAJESKE HOME INSPECTION SERVICES

 4. Confirm with the seller or selling agent that pilot light is lit in all gas burning appliances, fireplaces and stoves so the items can be operated to normal user controls without the need to light them manually.

 There is a minimum $100.00 charge for a re-inspection (30 minutes maximum) if the entire inspection cannot be completed at the scheduled time due to the utilities not being functional, gas-fired items are not lit, or the attic, crawl space or electrical panel is not accessible at the scheduled date and time.
+There is a $200.00 cancellation fee if the inspection is cancelled within 24 hours of the scheduled inspection time.

 Please allow for about 1.5 to 3.0 hours to complete the inspection.
 Wear comfortable clothes and feel free to ask as many questions as you want.
 We will go around and through the property together so that you will have a good idea of the condition of the home by the end of the inspection.
 A link to download the inspection report to your computer will be sent to your e-mail immediately upon the completion of the inspection.